FrietzeLabUVM/cutruntools/README.md

 ## What's New

-8/19/19: Added support for SEACR, analysis involving larger fragments (>120bp)
+8/19/19: Added support for SEACR, support for analysis involving larger fragments (>120bp).
+Changes are in step 2.

 ## Basic Usage